ajordanb/fastapi-pg-template/README.md

 - This is a starting template
 - Very minimal implementation of authentication with JWT token, and slight intro to roles
 - Very minimal Dockerfile and docker-compose files
-- Built everything on python 3.10.
-However, 3.11 will support everything as well.
+- Built everything on [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+However, [Python 3.11](https://www.python.org/downloads/release/python-3110/) will support everything as well.

 ## Mentions